-We’ve already taken a look at the states that receive the most visitors and what makes them such great places to visit, so here’s a look at the top ten most visited cities in the US and their unique attractions.
+We’ve already taken a look at the states that receive the most visitors and what makes them such great places to visit, so here’s a look at the top ten most visited cities in the United States and their unique attractions.
 The arrival numbers come from the Office of Travel and Tourism Industries and exclude visitors from Mexico and Canada, which avoids skewing the numbers with border towns visited on day trips.

 10. Chicago, Illinois (1,199,000 arrivals for a 4.3% market share)